top of page

 Interpreting Your Lab Panel the Integrative Way

 Lab results are useful—but only when read in context.
 In a functional–integrative model, I’m reading for drivers (inflammation/oxidative stress, mitochondrial energy, immune tone, nutrient status, hormones, gut–brain imbalances) and pattern clusters that explain what you feel day to day.
 One driver can produce many pictures.
-Chronic, low-grade inflammation, for instance, may look like joint pain, skin flares, brain fog, insulin resistance, slower recovery, or sleep that nev
+Chronic, low-grade inflammation, for instance, may look like joint pain, skin flares, brain fog, insulin resistance, slower recovery, or sleep that never

 Frankie Gan